Even if your A/B tests are well planned and strategized, when run, they can often lead to non-significant results and erroneous interpretations.

 Of course, your macro-conversion depends on the business, the goal, ad the specific test hypothesis.
 Here are a few to consider:

-This the most common KPI for an eCommerce shop.
-If the test concerns primarily converting users to buyers, the conversion rate has the highest priority.
+This the most common KPI for an ecommerce shop.
+If the test concerns primarily converting users to buyers, the conversion rate should have the highest priority.

 Shopping Cart Values / Revenue Per Visitor

-Revenue per visitor is another common eCommere KPI, and it’s especially important with certain hypotheses.
+Revenue per visitor is another common ecommerce KPI, and it’s especially important in a few specific cases.

 For example, optimizing product recommendations on the product page (design, placement, algorithm) does not necessarily lead to people buying anything at all.
 But, presumably, people will buy more when they do finally make a purchase.
 Recommendations for complementary products (cross-sell), for example, result in an incentive to buy matching jeans together with the new top at the same time.
 In that case, the revenue per conversion or per visitor is more relevant than conversion rate.